lverweijen/littletree/tutorial.md

 tree["Africa"] = Node({"population": 1.393})
 ```

-You can also supply children or a parent in the constructor:
+Children and / or parent can be supplied in the constructor:

 ```python
 # Create with nodes added to self